Netatalk/netatalk/doc/manpages/man8/timelord.8.md

 # Description

-**timelord** is a simple time server for Macintosh computers that use the *tardis* client.
-It has the same capabilities as the "Timelord" CDEV for Macintosh.
+**timelord** is a simple time server for Macintosh and Apple II computers that use a client called *tardis*.
+It has the same capabilities as the *Timelord* CDEV for Macintosh, created at the University of Melbourne.

-**tardis** is implemented as a Chooser extension.
-In the Chooser, choose the **timelord** instance to synchronize the Mac's system time with.
+The **tardis** client for Macintosh is implemented as a Chooser extension.
+In the Chooser, pick the **timelord** instance to synchronize the Mac's system time with.
 Once synchronized, **tardis** will automatically synchronize with the server at boot, or scheduled at regular intervals while the Mac is running (the latter requires tardis 1.4).

+A **tardis** client for Apple II computers is also available, as part of the MG's DaveX Utilities suite.

 # Options